jundalisay/spblist/content/en/material/principles/part-2/chapter-03d.md

 This requires more power than what can be carried in the small craft of the Grays and is what is used by larger UFO craft.

+This is because the aetherspace naturally repels spacetime.

 <!-- https://youtu.be/cJWzBCV0ksc -->